neos/Neos.EventSourcing/Readme.md

 _This package is currently under development and not fully tested, please don't use it in production._

-The goal of the project is to provide the infrastructure to apply an ES/CQRS pattern for applications based on Flow Framework.
+The goal of the project is to provide the infrastructure to apply ES and an CQRS pattern for applications based on Flow Framework.

 # DISCLAIMER